-By garden I mean anything from the actual garden that you planted on your land to the plants growing up through the cracks in the city (e.g. St. John’s Wort in the sidewalks of Seattle).
+By garden, I mean anything from the actual garden that you planted on your land to the plants growing up through the cracks in the city (e.g., St. John’s Wort in the sidewalks of Seattle).
 Your garden includes the natural landscape which you can drive to, walk to, or happen to be in.
-This spring and summer I am encouraging each of you to spend time exploring all that is growing ‘right under your nose’.
+This spring and summer, I am encouraging you to spend time exploring all that is growing ‘right under your nose.’

-A number of years ago I had the great honor to study with Erin Groh, NW herbalist extraordinare.
-Throughout the herbal training program I learned about and came into contact with over 50 different species that grew right outside my door and on the land around me.
+Several years ago, I had the great honor of studying with Erin Groh, NW herbalist extraordinaire.
+Throughout the herbal training program, I learned about and came into contact with over 50 species that grew right outside my door and on the land around me.
 Plants I once admired but did not know became alive and in communication with me.
-I began seeing, smelling, tasting, and touching each plant, getting to know it (and me, more deeply).
-Learning when to harvest it, how to make medicine from it, and most of all, how to respect the natural habitat it grew in by ensuring I honored ethical wild crafting.
+I began seeing, smelling, tasting and touching each plant, getting to know it (and me, more deeply).
+Learning when to harvest it, how to make medicine from it, and most of all, how to respect the natural habitat it grew in by ensuring I honored ethical wildcrafting.

 Learning herbal medicine along with aromatic medicine offers us an amazing journey and a great way to feel more empowered over our bodies and our medicine.
-What I realized most of all is the value of learning about the plants that grow right in your own back yard, so to speak.
+Most of all, I realized the value of learning about the plants that grow right in your backyard, so to speak.

-All of our instructors for the School for Aromatic Studies share this philosophy.
-Through our relationship with plants we deepen and enhance our connection with their aromatic extractions known as essential oils.
+Through our relationship with plants, we deepen and enhance our connection with their aromatic extractions, known as essential oils.

-When we moved to North Carolina I purchased the Peterson Field Guide to Eastern/Central Medicinal Plants and Herbs and began building my own medicinal gardens.
-For those of you in other areas, there are many Field Guides for all areas of this country.
-For those of you in the Pacific Northwest, I would highly recommend Michael Moore’s book “Medicinal Plants of the Pacific Northwest”.
+When we moved to North Carolina, I purchased the Peterson Field Guide to Eastern/Central Medicinal Plants and Herbs and began building my own medicinal gardens.
+For those of you in other areas, there are many Field Guides for all regions of this country.
+I would highly recommend Michael Moore’s book “Medicinal Plants of the Pacific Northwest” for those in the Pacific Northwest.

-The plants I missed most from WA state were St. John’s and nettles.
+St. John’s and nettles were the plants I missed most from WA state.
 Two years after being here, I finally got around to buying some seeds and threw them out in different areas on our property.
-The next spring: no St. John’s Wort.
+The following spring: no St. John’s Wort.
 But alas, NETTLES!!!!!
 Yes, stinging nettles.
 My favorite!
-I have already had one great harvest and they are dried and ready for tea.
+I have already had one great harvest, and they are dried and ready for tea.

-In my medicinal gardens which grow in several different beds I planted: German chamomile, Lavender, Clary sage, Basil (both common and Thai), Melissa, Thyme, Yarrow, Oregano, Marjoram, Borage, Rosemary, Feverfew, Rose, Lemon verbena, Scented geranium, Echinacea ang., and Stevia.
-I don’t always harvest these plants for medicine, but instead take time to observe how they grow, how they smell and taste, and to share them with my son, Soren.
-I love being able to walk out into the garden and pick a lavender leaf or flower and smell it or taste it or simply to admire its beauty, its simplicity.
-To stand there for a few moments really ‘listening’ to its aroma.
+In my medicinal gardens, which are made up of several different beds, I planted: German chamomile, Lavender, Clary sage, Basil (both common and Thai), Melissa, Thyme, Yarrow, Oregano, Marjoram, Borage, Rosemary, Feverfew, Rose, Lemon verbena, Scented geranium, Echinacea ang., and Stevia.
+I don’t always harvest these plants for medicine, but instead take time to observe how they grow, smell, and taste and share them with my son, Soren.
+I love being able to walk out into the garden, pick a lavender leaf or flower, smell it, taste it, or simply admire its beauty and simplicity.
+To stand there for a few moments, really ‘listening’ to its aroma.
 Truly inspiring!

-Without deep connection to the land our healers remain anthropocentric – human centered – in their approaches, their theories of human health generated in isolation from the environment with which we evolved.
+Without a deep connection to the land, our healers remain anthropocentric – human-centered – in their approaches, their theories of human health generated in isolation from the environment with which we evolved.
 They contain the same category of error that all reductionistic sciences contain.
-The solution is reconnection to the natural world and the living intelligence of the land”.
+The solution is a reconnection to the natural world and the living intelligence of the land”.
 (The Lost Language of Plants, p.231)

-I would like to encourage each of you to be sure to get out and visit with the medicinal herbal and aromatic plants in your area by visiting gardens or natural environments or even planting some in your own back yard or ‘fire escape’.
-Take time to listen, to learn, to deepen your relationship with the natural world of plants and most of all, to smell, taste, touch and see their beauty.
+I want to encourage each of you to get out and visit with the medicinal herbal and aromatic plants in your area by visiting gardens or natural environments or even planting some in your own backyard or ‘fire escape.’
+Take time to listen, learn, deepen your relationship with the natural world of plants, and most of all, smell, taste, touch, and see their beauty.